More

 What is URL filtering?

 URL filtering blocks access to harmful or inappropriate websites.
 It acts as a gatekeeper for your network.
-It checks each website’s URL to decide if access should be granted or blocked.
+It checks each website’s URL to decide if access should be blocked or allowed.
 This makes URL filtering essential for defense.

 Let’s say an employee tries to visit a phishing site disguised as a legitimate bank.
 URL filtering will block access and protect sensitive company data.
 URL filtering enhances security by real-time traffic filtering, reducing risks.
 This makes it a crucial component for defense.